Perspective | America’s Ryder Cup future isn’t emerging. It’s already here.

 Europe is now on notice, put there by this ridiculous American team.
-Not just in Wisconsin.
+Not just in Sheboygan, Wis.
 For the coming generation.
 These weren’t the same old, tired voices left to explain why a group of more gifted Americans flat-out wilted.
 Rather, these were new pipes singing new songs.
-Just listen to Patrick Cantlay — who had never before played in this event, in which wisdom and experience is supposedly paramount — deliver a message to his teammates the night before Sunday’s singles matches.
+Just listen to Patrick Cantlay — who had never played in this event, in which wisdom and experience is supposedly paramount — deliver a message to his teammates the night before Sunday’s singles matches.

 “Let’s get to 20 points,” Cantlay said he told them.

-The 29-year-old knows enough about history, so much of it so ugly for the U.S. in this competition.
-Since the Ryder Cup shifted to its current format in 1979 — the U.S. vs. all of Europe, with two 12-man teams — no team had racked up such a gaudy total.
-This was about the 2021 Cup, of course.
+The 29-year-old knows enough about history, so much of it so ugly for the United States in this competition.
+Since the Ryder Cup shifted to its current format in 1979 — the United States vs. all of Europe, with two 12-man squads — no team had racked up such a gaudy total.
+This was about the 2021 cup, of course.
 But there was an edge to this American team that said it was about those to come as well.

 “I wanted to send a message,” Cantlay told NBC off the 18th green.